Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/exist_xquery_webapps.md

 ## Index configuration

-eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page.
+eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page. eXist-db will execute XQuery scrips with or without index support, but for unindexed queries will be slow.
+For professional-quality results, you must configure indexes.
+In addition to the [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml), see the indexing section of [Tuning the database](http://exist-db.org/exist/apps/doc/tuning) for guidelines.

 ### Types of indexes

-Of the indexes listed below, eXist-db constructs a structural index and an xml:id index for all XML documents automatically, but the others have to be configured explicitly.
-See <https://exist-db.org/exist/apps/doc/indexing.xml> for information about how to do that.
+eXist-db constructs a structural index and an xml:id index for all XML documents automatically, but the other index types listed below have to be configured explicitly.

 * **structural:** element and attribute occurrences; created automatically
 * **xml:id:** query with `fn:id()`; created automatically
-* **range:** typed node values (used with general and value comparison and some functions, such as `contains()` and `matches()`). eXist-db has both a _new range index_ and a _legacy range index_.
+* **range:** typed node values (used with general and value comparison and some functions, such as `contains()`). eXist-db has both a _new range index_ and a _legacy range index_.
 New projects should use the new range index.
-* **ngram:** character substrings inside noes (`ngram:contains()`)
+* **ngram:** character substrings inside nodes (`ngram:contains()`)
-* **Lucene:** full-text index of tokenized text.
+* **Lucene:** full index of tokenized text.
 There is also a _legacy full-text index_, which should not be used.
 * **Other:** geospatial, rdf-sparql, and others

 ### Location of configuration files

-* `/db/system/config/db/<project>`
+* Configuration files can be created separately for each collection and subcollection and must be placed in `/db/system/config/db/<path-to-collection>`
-* Config files must end in `.xconf`
+* Configuration files must end in `.xconf`, and are typically called `collection.xconf`.
-* Collection hierarchy is mirrored in `/db/system/config/db/<project>...`
+* The collection hierarchy is mirrored in `/db/system/config/db/<path-to-collection>`
 * Configurations on a lower level of the hierarchy overwrite configurations on higher levels

-Updates to `collection.xconf` apply automatically only to newly stored documents.
+New documents are automatically indexed according to whatever indexes are in place when the documents are uploaded, but existing documents are not automatically reindexed when you update `collection.xconf`.
 To apply a revised configuration to existing documents, you must call `xmldb:reindex("/db/project/...")` in XQuery or use the Java admin client to reindex.

 ### Sample index configuration

-The index configuration file must be called `collection.xconf`, and you’ll need to read the instructions at <https://exist-db.org/exist/apps/doc/lucene.xml> to learn how to configure it.
+The index configuration file is typicallyz called `collection.xconf`, and you’ll need to read [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml) to learn how to configure it.
 As a brief illustration, though, in the following example, we configure:

 * The Lucene full-text index using the standard, whitespace, and keyword analyzers, and we tell it to index specific elements and attributes.
-You can read about Lucene analyzers at <https://exist-db.org/exist/apps/doc/lucene.xml#D3.15.66>.
+You can read about Lucene analyzers at <https://exist-db.org/exist/apps/doc/lucene.xml>.
 * We create a new range index on the `@n` attribute.
+You can read about the new range index at <https://exist-db.org/exist/apps/doc/newrangeindex.xml>.
 * We create an ngram index on `<head>` and `<p>` elements.
+You can read about the ngram index at <https://exist-db.org/exist/apps/doc/ngram>.

 ```xml
 <collection xmlns="http://exist-db.org/collection-config/1.0">